 We were formally incorporated in January 2003.
 We acquired Enhance Interactive in February 2003, TrafficLeader in October 2003 and goClick in July 2004.
-In February and April 2005, we completed the acquisitions of certain assets of Name Development and Pike Street Industries, respectively.
-In July 2005 we completed the acquisition of IndustryBrains.
-In May 2006 we completed the acquisition of certain assets of AreaConnect and Open List.
-In September 2007, we completed the acquisition of VoiceStar.
+In February 2005 we completed the acquisition of certain assets of Name Development and in April 2005 we completed the acquisition of certain assets of Pike Street Industries.